right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Anything you did in the fourth grade is gold.
 Women love games and childish, fun things that remind them of childhood.
 To most women, there is nothing more attractive than a man who is completely confident and mature, with strong leadership skills, and who can completely let go and play childish games he played in elementary school.

-1. Thumb wrestling: an American classic

----

-# CHASE HUGHES

-2. Hand butt (Where you put your hands together and spread your fingers and make her do the same.
+1. Thumb wrestling: an American classic2.
+Hand butt (Where you put your hands together and spread your fingers and make her do the same.
 When you interlock hands down the middle and tell her to open hers and look inside, it will look like a bodily orifice.)
 3. Sketching a crappy picture of each other on napkins or whatever
 4. Tic-tac-toe
 5. The quick-slap hand game (don't hit her hard...duh)